transreductionist/mjwise-rkr-gst/README.md

 Below are 2 strings that will be used to describe the algorithm in detail.
 The first is a 17 word string and it is represented by the object mantok_t (see below) of the class ManageTokens():

-- Early today Lamar and Patty reached a deal to fund subsidies that were to be ended quickly
+- T = Early today Lamar and Patty reached a deal to fund subsidies that were to be ended quickly

 The comparison string is a modification to include text that is not copied as well as text that is.
 It is represented by the object mantok_p.
 The string is 19 tokens long:

-- \[Early today Lamar and\] Barbara agreed that the \[subsidies that were to be ended quickly\] needed to be funded
+- P = \[Early today Lamar and\] Barbara agreed that the \[subsidies that were to be ended quickly\] needed to be funded

 The repeated n-grams have been highlighted with brackets \[ \] in the second string.
 Split the first string into a list and call it t.
 Split the second string into a list and call it p.
 The first set of matching tiles appear at t\[0:3\] and p\[0:3\].
 The second set of repeated tiles appears at t\[10:16\] in the the first list and at p\[8:14\] in the second.

+# Definitions
+- Maximal-match: A substring P p starting at p matches a substring T t of starting at t.
+The match is assumed to be as long as possible, i.e until there is  no matching element, or an end-of-string is encountered.
+It might also occur that one of the elements is found to be marked.
+- Tile: A permanent and unique association of a substring from P with a matching substring from T. In the process of forming a tile, tokens of the two substrings are marked, and thereby become unavailable for further matches.
+- Minimum-match-length: is deﬁned such that maximal-matches below this length are ignored.
+The minimum-match-length can be 1, but in general will be greater than this.

 # Function factory()
 The function factory() is the entry point for the algorithm, and initializes parameters and objects needed by the